Oldroge/corona-virus/README.md

 # Corona-virus
 Corona virus project initially is a project that ranking countries by deaths since coronavirus day one into these days.
-Also is possible se details about each country such as: Population, confirmed cases, active cases.
+Also is possible see details about each country such as: Population, confirmed cases, active cases.

 ### Browser view
 ![image](https://i.imgur.com/U3IcPR2.jpeg) &emsp; ![image](https://i.imgur.com/LzV7LeA.jpeg)